Goutbi/Automotive-Maintenace-Analysis-Project/README.md

 ## 1. Background and Overview

-The dataset belongs to a company in the vehicle maintenance industry.
+The dataset belongs to a company in the automotive maintenance industry.
 The business model involves collecting vehicles from customers, outsourcing the repairs to third-party suppliers, and delivering the repaired vehicles back.
 The company operates in multiple regions and has been active for over six years.
 This analysis aims to uncover insights to optimize business performance, focusing on the following areas:

 - **Sales Growth**: Analyze yearly and monthly sales patterns to identify trends.
 - **Supplier Comparison**: Compare the performance of suppliers based on revenue, customer satisfaction, and job delivery times.